 - Lecture: “Aspectos sistémicos del Derecho internacional ambiental y relaciones entre el sistema global, los sistemas regionales y los derechos nacionales“

-- Lecture: Climate litigation: “The people’s climate case”
+- Lecture: Climate litigation: “The people’s climate case”, Gerd Winter

-- Lecture “Legal recognition of the right to a healthy environment in the UE”
+- Lecture: “Legal recognition of the right to a healthy environment in the UE”, David Boyd

 3.- Conferences and other activities